Our Commitment to Community

 Below, we share some concrete examples of what this has looked like at The Glimmerglass Festival and some of our actionable goals for the future.
 This is an ongoing process of assessment and learning, and we recognize that we will never be “done” with this work.

-- In the Fall of 2019, The Glimmerglass Festival created a Equity, Diversity, Inclusion (EDI) Task Force made up of seasonal and year-round staff to further develop our equity action plan and begin to implement strategic goals.
+- In the Fall of 2019, The Glimmerglass Festival created a Equity, Diversity, Inclusion (EDI) Task Force made up of seasonal and year-round staff to further develop our racial equity action plan and begin to implement strategic goals.

 - The Glimmerglass Festival was fortunate to receive grants from Denise R. Sobel (2019) and OPERA America (2020) to help advance EDI initiatives.